vivekgotstack/Email-ReplyCraft/README.md

 ---

-# 💥 Philosophy
+# 💥 Hosting Mechanism:

-Most AI tools try to do everything.

-ReplyCraft focuses on one thing:

 <div align="center">

-# Write better replies.
-Faster.
+# NeonDB for PostgreSQL, Vercel for Frontend & Render for Backend with Docker environment

 </div>